 Build a Daily Social Media Marketing Schedule

-Social media is so important because it’s the primary vehicle for getting people to your site.
+Social media is important because it’s the primary vehicle for getting people to your site.
 With a daily social media marketing schedule, you will keep organized and see the most growth.

-Things you need to figure out include:
+Things you need to figure out include the following:

 - Using each social media channel, including Facebook, Twitter, Instagram, and Pinterest